BoJack Horseman: Development history

 The series premiered on August 22, 2014.
 Four days later, the series was renewed for a second season which released on July 17, 2015.
 A third season was announced July 28, 2015, and premiered July 22, 2016, with a fourth season announced the same day.
 The fourth season launched on Netflix on September 8, 2017.
 A fifth season was announced on September 21, 2017 and launched on September 14, 2018.
 Each season contained twelve episodes.
 Writers for BoJack Horseman included Bob-Waksberg, Joe Lawson, Kate Purdy, Elijah Aron, Jordan Young, Mehar Sethi and Joanna Calo.
 Directors include Amy Winfrey, J.C.
 Gonzalez, Mike Hollingsworth, Aaron Long and Anne Walker Farrell.

 The show's first season intentionally told a self-contained story in case the show was not picked up for a second season.
-Netflix asked Bob-Waksberg to leave some threads hanging to set up a potential second season, and Bob-Waksberg asked that, should BoJack Horseman get cancelled, Netflix warn him in advance so he could end the series properly.
+Netflix asked Bob-Waksberg to leave some threads hanging to set up a potential second season, and Bob-Waksberg asked that, should BoJack Horseman get canceled, Netflix warn him in advance so he could end the series properly.
 After the release of the fifth season, Netflix told Bob-Waksberg that the upcoming sixth season would be the show's last.
 "They don't have to do that, obviously.
 But I said I would appreciate it if I could have the forewarning to give the show a proper finale, and not set up some cliffhangers that will never pay off.
 So when they picked up season six, they said, 'Hey, remember how you asked for that heads-up?
 We think that this is your heads-up.'
 So I'm very grateful that we got that notice."
 An extended sixth and final season of sixteen episodes was announced on October 30, 2018, and released in two parts of eight episodes each.
 The first half released on October 25, 2019, and the second on January 31, 2020.